donge1024/TalkingFace_Spatio-Temporal/README.md

   prepare driving_video -- Place your own video in ./input/

+  Note:The audio used in our work should be sampled at 16,000 Hz and the corresponding video should have a frame rate of 25 fps.

 - Prepare testing data：

   python inference.py --checkpoint_path checkpoints/ --face input/.video --audio input/.wav